Why Judas Priest’s ‘Defenders of the Faith’ Was an Underrated Triumph

 "Being British, we just thought it was a bit of a joke at first," Halford added.
 "Then we realized that it could get quite serious.
 The only good thing, if you can say that about it, was that none of us believe in censorship but I think it's fair that the intent was, like, you go to the movies and you want to know if it's R rated or PG or whatever.
 That was kind of a cool way of putting some focus on it.
 But, it was just ridiculous ... it was a little hiccup, a bump in the road."

 By then, Judas Priest had weathered a number of changes, in the metal genre, in their music and in their lineup.
-After a period of late '80s experimentalism, they'd become the embodiment of this album's title -- and, as 2014's Redeemers of Souls illustrated, they still are.
+After a period of late '80s experimentalism, they'd become the embodiment of this album's title – and, as late-career triumphs like 2014's Redeemers of Souls illustrated, they were just getting started.